xebialabs/overthere/README.md

 1. Use the [`NOPASSWD`](http://www.gratisoft.us/sudo/sudoers.man.html#nopasswd_and_passwd) tag in your `/etc/sudoers` file.
 2. Use the [__INTERACTIVE_SUDO__](#ssh_host_setup_interactive_sudo) connection type instead of the [__SUDO__](ssh_host_setup_sudo) connection type.
 3. If you are already using the __INTERACTIVE_SUDO__ connection type and you still get this error, please verify that you have correctly configured the [__sudoPasswordPromptRegex__](#ssh_sudoPasswordPromptRegex) option.
-If you have trouble determining the proper value for the __sudoPasswordPromptRegex__ connection option, set the log level for the `com.xebialabs.overthere.ssh.SshInteractiveSudoPasswordHandlingStream` category to `TRACE` and examine the output.
+If you have trouble determining the proper value for the __sudoPasswordPromptRegex__ connection option, set the log level for the `com.xebialabs.overthere.ssh.SshElevatedPasswordHandlingStream` category to `TRACE` and examine the output.

 <a name="ssh_connection_options"></a>
 ### SSH connection options